M-J1nx/M_J1nx.github.io/_posts/2025-02-04-Basic Command in Git.md

 ## Track project

-`git status` : list which files are staged, unstaged, and untracked `git log` : show all commits, starting with newest
+`git status` : list which files are staged, unstaged, and untracked `git log` : show all commits, and starting with newest

 ## Cloning and collaboration
 `git clone [url]` : clone a repository that already exists on GitHub, including all of the files, branches, and commits